 Raw materials and ingredients

-- All milled cereals suitable for human consumption shall be used in such a way so as to reduce the fibre content, when necessary.
+- All milled cereals suitable for human consumption shall be used in such a way so as to reduce the fiber content, when necessary.

-- Appropriate Enzymes for decreasing the fibre content and anti-nutrients may be used during such
+- Appropriate Enzymes for decreasing the fiber content and anti-nutrients may be used during such

 - Cereals as a source should mainly contain carbohydrates and significant quantity (8-12%) of protein.